WestDRI/slides/content/r_gis_brc/_index.md

 ## <center>Inset maps</center>
 <br>
-**First step: add a rectangle showing the bounding box of `gnp` in the `nwa` map.**
+**First step: add a rectangle showing the bounding box of `gnp` in the `nwa` map**

-This will show the location of the GNP map in the main North America map.
+This will show the location of the GNP map in the main North America map

 We add a new `sfc_POLYGON` from the `gnp` bounding box as a new layer: